Hit and Run Defense Attorney in Virginia

 The law in Virginia requires all drivers to stop at the scene of a crash and exchange information with all other people involved.
 Drivers must also report the accident to the appropriate law enforcement agency.
 Failing to stop after an accident constitutes the offense of hit and run.
 The charge can carry serious consequences – especially if the accident involved injury or death.

-If you have been charged with a hit and run in Virginia, you need to understand your legal rights and options and the potential outcome to your charges.
+If you have been charged with a hit and run in Virginia, you need to understand your legal rights and options and the potential outcome of your charges.
 Virginia hit and run defense attorney Samantha Upton can provide straightforward advice about what you can do to protect your rights, your freedom, and your future.
 Upton Law, LLC focuses exclusively on cases involving traffic violations and criminal charges.
 Samantha will be ready to mount an aggressive defense on your behalf.

 For a free and confidential case review, contact Upton Law, PLLC today.